Skip to main content

 8 minutes read

-Life insurance can not only save your personal assets against financial losses, in case of an eventuality, but also ensure your long-term savings.
+Life insurance provides financial protection to your loved ones in the event of your unfortunate demise while helping you build long-term savings through various plans.
 However, we all know life is unpredictable, and there might be a situation when you will be in need of financial resources before the policy matures.
-This is where the issue of life insurance surrender value comes into play.
+This is where the concept of life insurance surrender value comes into play.

 Key Takeaways

-• Early surrender can significantly reduce returns, even if premiums are fully paid.
+• Early surrender can significantly reduce returns, even if premiums are fully paid, as surrender charges and policy terms may lower the amount you receive

-• Simple formulas help you calculate your surrender value yourself
+• Simple formulas help you calculate your surrender value yourself, giving you a better estimate before making a decision

-• Partial withdrawal or loans can be smarter than surrender
+• Partial withdrawal or loans can be smarter than surrender, as they allow you to access funds without giving up your policy benefits

 Build Guaranteed Savings for Your Future Goals